Adapted from the National Cancer Institute's Physician Data Query (PDQ®)

 - Prior exposure to ibrutinib

-- Major surgery within 4 weeks prior to the first dose of study drug
+- Major surgery within 10 days or minor surgery within 5 days prior to the first dose of study drug

 - A history of prior malignancy, with the exception of the following: